RFmind/binary-world/README.md

 binary-world
 ============

-A game based on 2048 (created by [Mathieu Virbel](https://github.com/tito/2048)) with a unique level by level play experience.
+A game based on 2048 ([Mathieu Virbel version](https://github.com/tito/2048)) with a unique level by level play experience.